 Key features of the program are 1) a series of webinars, 2) business plan competition, and 3) mentorship/small-scale seed funding for the winners of the program to take their ideas from conversation to tangible impact.

 When does the program start and finish?

-The program begins on July 9th, and ends with the Business Plan Competition on September 14th 2018.
-Each week will feature a virtual webinar and weekly task, supplemented with online resources and inter-team communication on the digital GREENHUB.
+The second year of the program will begin in Summer 2019 and end early Fall 2019.
+Each week will feature a virtual webinar and weekly task, supplemented with online resources and inter-team communication on the Greenpreneurs web portal.